-Article 65.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to accept as a public way Arrowhead Lane, and also to acquire or accept as a gift the land containing the roadway, as described by deed, as well as any related easements shown on the plan.
+Article 71.
+To see if the Town will vote to accept as a public way Lacey Lane and also to acquire or accept as a gift the land containing the roadway, as described by deed, as well as any related easements shown on the plan, or take any other action relative thereto.